Why just watch? Register to join the fun!

 Mystic Krewe of Aquarius

-The Mystic Krewe of Aquarius annual “Fat Tuesday “ Mardi Gras Parade will be Feb.
-13, 2024 at 6:30 pm beginning at 28th and Market street downtown and making its way through Postoffice street and Strand historic district.
-The all Krewe parade will feature marching bands, dance teams, and participating Krewes in the final hours of Mardi Gras Galveston 2024.
+The Mystic Krewe of Aquarius annual “Fat Tuesday “ Mardi Gras Parade will begin at 28th and Market street downtown and make its way through Postoffice street and Strand historic district.
+The All Krewe parade will feature marching bands, dance teams, and participating Krewes in the final hours of Mardi Gras Galveston 2027.

 To learn more about getting involved in this parade, please contact: